 Since the earliest bus leaves at 6 am, you’ll arrive a couple of hours before the monastery even opens.
 The second bus is only at 12:55, and seeing that it takes about 1.5 hrs travel time to get there, I wouldn’t recommend taking this route as your visit might feel a bit rushed.

 If you must travel from Kaohsiung Railway Station, a better option is to take the Red MRT line to Zuoying Station instead.
 Then follow the steps highlighted above.
 It will save you a lot of stress!
 Plus, you’ll have more time to explore the grounds.
-It’s also a good idea to download Google Maps on your phone to check real-time schedules.
+As mentioned above, it’s also a good idea to download Google Maps on your phone to check real-time schedules.

 Getting to Fo Guang Shan from Kaohsiung Conclusion

-Whether you’re looking for a relaxing break from the urban jungle, want to learn a little more about Buddhism, or see the Big Buddha for yourself, a visit to Fo Guang Shan from Kaohsiung won’t disappoint!
+Whether you’re looking for a relaxing break from the city vibes, want to learn a little more about Buddhism, or see the Big Buddha for yourself, a visit to Fo Guang Shan will be a highlight on your Taiwan bucket list!

-Don’t forget to pin this guide for your future trip to Fo Guang Shan from Kaohsiung!
+Don’t forget to pin this guide for your future trip to this beautiful monastery in Taiwan!